 2. False negatives

-Ensuring your transaction screening software can seamlessly handle large daily transaction volumes, potentially in the millions and without compromising on reliability, is crucial.
+Ensuring your payment screening software can seamlessly handle large daily transaction volumes, potentially in the millions and without compromising on reliability, is crucial.

 4. Response time